SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 Step 1:

-(2) Let's use the calculator to solve sin x = .
-See Lesson 12 - Solving Simple Trigonometric Equations.
+We will use the calculator to solve sin x = .

 Using the arcsine, we find x = 30o, which indicates a reference angle of 30o.

-Next, we use the following picture derived from All Students Take Calculus because the numeric value of the simple equation is positive.
+Next, we will use All Students Take Calculus to find the quadrants in which the sine ratio is positive.

 Solution in QI: